Sheco/dotfiles/README.md

 # neovim

-You can download a nightly version from  [neovim's nightly images](https://github.com/neovim/neovim/releases) or executing the [update_neovim](/update_neovim) script included in this repo.
+You can download a nightly version from  [neovim's nightly images](https://github.com/neovim/neovim/releases) or executing the [update_neovim](/update_neovim) script included in this repo, make sure you add `$HOME/.local/nvim-linux64/bin` to your $PATH

 Additionally, please install neovim and [my LazyVim configuration](https://github.com/Sheco/LazyVimStarter)